 Yet another example of disruptive technology involves the electric vehicle, which (much later than its initial offering in the early 1900s) evolved into the electric plug-in hybrid, and then into the battery-powered hybrid.
-Big name retailers like Virgin Records and Tower Records, Blockbuster and Hollywood video were all replaced by the disruptive technologies of Mp3s and online streaming services.
+Big-name retailers such as Virgin Records and Tower Records, Blockbuster and Hollywood Video were all replaced by the disruptive technologies of MP3s and online streaming services.
 Of course, the list doesn’t stop there.

-What trends in disruptive technology can we expect in the year ahead, and how will they reshape everything?
-Join us as we take a peek at several different innovations that are shaping up to change everything we know yet again, and for the better.
+Join us as we take a peek at several innovations that are shaping up to change everything we know yet again, and for the better.

-Driverless cars and commuting services could become such disruptive technology that the day and fare of the cabbie would seemingly come to an end.
-Big names like General Motors (GM) are investing large amounts of money in the future of driverless ride-sharing services, with GM recently investing $500 million in Lyft’s program.
+Driverless cars and commuting services could become such disruptive technology that the day and fare of the cabby would seemingly come to an end.
+Big names such as General Motors (GM) are investing large amounts of money in the future of driverless ride-sharing services, with GM recently investing $500 million in Lyft’s program.

-Certainly, some milestones need to be reached before they really take off.
-But it’s on the horizon and within reach over the next 10 years.
-And would any of us really complain if we had the ability to grab an extra 10 or 20 minutes of sleep on the way to work or get caught up on the news while eradicating the stress of the morning haul?
+Certainly, some milestones need to be reached before self-driving cars really take off.
+But they’re on the horizon and within grasp over the next 10 years.
+Would any of us really complain if we had the ability to snatch an extra 10 or 20 minutes of sleep on the way to work or get caught up on the news while eradicating the stress of the morning haul?

 Easily the most disruptive technology of our time, cloud computing has successfully made downloading software from disks obsolete — we now just download it from the web or even use it online without downloading at all.
-It’s also changed the way we access the internet, use programs, store and share files and manage day-to-day operations at a business.
-We’ve already identified Popular Cloud Computing Trends That Will Advance into 2017 in a previous article.
-Combined, they will become a driving force for IT disruption now and well into the future.
+The cloud has also changed the ways we access the internet, use programs, store and share files, and manage day-to-day business operations.
+We’ve identified popular cloud computing trends in a previous article.
+Combined, they’ll become a driving force for IT disruption now and well into the future.

 Businesses already have access to the public mega cloud, such as Amazon Web Services.
 And adoption rates are higher than just about anything ever seen in computing before.
-Unsurprisingly, cloud spending is set to reach a $104 billion annual climax by the end of 2017, representing a $60 billion increase over a five-year span.
+Unsurprisingly, cloud spending is set to reach $266 billion in 2021, representing a compound annual growth rate of 21% over a five-year span, according to IDC.

-Thanks to the cloud, some of the most popular computer programs, such as those offered by Adobe, Microsoft and Norton, are now available on a pay-as-you-go basis at a low monthly rate with no contracts.
-Endless amounts of other services – ranging from accounting to consulting, big data and so much – are also readily available to businesses of all sizes via cloud subscriptions.
+Thanks to the cloud, some of the most popular computer programs, such as those offered by Adobe, Microsoft and Symantec, are now available on a pay-as-you-go basis at a low monthly rate, with no contracts.
+Endless amounts of other services — ranging from accounting to consulting, big data and more — are also readily available to businesses of all sizes via cloud subscriptions.

-While still a technology that’s in its infancy, 3–D printing is slowly becoming part of what some tech experts refer to as “Industry 4.0.”
-This involves several facets, as illustrated in Figure 3, below.
-They include: Additive manufacturing, augmented reality, big data, autonomous robots, simulation, system integration and the Internet of Things (IoT).
-But some feel that 3–D printing is the missing link that tethers Industry 4.0 together.
+Although still a technology in its infancy, 3–D printing is slowly becoming part of what some tech experts refer to as “Industry 4.0.”
+This involves several facets, as illustrated in Figure 3.
+They include additive manufacturing, augmented reality, big data, autonomous robots, simulation, system integration and the Internet of Things (IoT).
+But some feel 3–D printing is the missing link that tethers Industry 4.0 together.

 There are several reasons why 3–D printing technology could be the next big disruption in IT:

 Last on our list of the most disruptive technologies of the future is wearable technology.
-While this technology is nothing new, it’s also not that old, either.
-Second and third generation smartwatches and wearables are just making their debut, and there’s plenty more to come, from Apple’s wireless earbuds to Google’s car-starting Android smartwatch, to the Fitbit health monitoring bracelet that will likely become a staple to corporate healthcare awareness endeavors.
+While this technology is nothing new, it’s not that old, either.
+Second- and third-generation smartwatches and wearables are just making their debut, and there’s plenty more to come, from Apple’s wireless earbuds to Google’s car-starting Android smartwatch, to the Fitbit health monitoring bracelet that will likely become a staple to corporate healthcare awareness endeavors.

-Newer innovations are being procured all the time.
-The self-heating shirt for campers, the self-cooling shirt for runners, the smart dog collar with GPS and camera, and so much more.
+Newer innovations are being procured all the time: the self-heating shirt for campers, the self-cooling shirt for runners, the smart dog collar with GPS and camera, and much more.
 Where the future will take us is anyone’s guess.
-But one thing is for sure, it’s an exciting time for technology.
+But one thing is certain: It’s an exciting time in technology.